 How Can You Find the Best Palette Knives for Oil and Acrylic Painting?

-Well, as with many art tools we buy on the internet, this can be tricky – on one hand, it seems a good idea to actually see and hold the palette knife in your hands, but of course online shopping doesn’t make that possible.
+Well, as with many art tools we buy on the internet, this can be tricky – on one hand, it seems a good idea actually to see and hold the palette knife in your hands, but of course online shopping doesn’t make that possible.